Botbank/Capone/README.md

     - Non-blocking PostgreSQL client for Node.js.
 Pure JavaScript and optional native libpq bindings.
 * [ejs](https://ejs.co/)
     - templating language that lets you generate HTML markup with plain JavaScript.
+* passport
+    - Passport is Express-compatible authentication middleware for Node.js.
+Passport's sole purpose is to authenticate requests, which it does through an extensible set of plugins known as strategies.
+Passport does not mount routes or assume any particular database schema, which maximizes flexibility and allows application-level decisions to be made by the developer.
+The API is simple: you provide Passport a request to authenticate, and Passport provides hooks for controlling what occurs when authentication succeeds or fails.
+* passport-facebook
+    - Passport strategy for authenticating with Facebook using the OAuth 2.0 API.
+This module lets you authenticate using Facebook in your Node.js applications.
+By plugging into Passport, Facebook authentication can be easily and unobtrusively integrated into any application or framework that supports Connect-style middleware, including Express.
+* npm express-session
+    -
+*

 ## app.js
 * isEcho - message sent by the same page